StackTips

 object.method1();

 This is how we create a Singleton class using lazy initialization.
-The getInstance() method instantiating the class for the first use.
+The getInstance() method instantiates the class for the first use.

 Singleton and Thread Safety

-The above method of creating singleton class is not thread safe.
-Two instances of Singleton class will be created if the getInstance() called simultaneously by two threads.
+Notice that the getInstance() method is not thread-safe.
+Two instances of the Singleton class will be created if the getInstance() is called simultaneously by two threads.

 This issue can be avoided by making the getInstance() method synchronized.
-This way we force every thread to wait for its turn, before it executes. i.e. no two threads can be entered into getInstance() method at the same time.
+This way we force every thread to wait for its turn before it executes. i.e. no two threads can be entered into the getInstance() method at the same time.

 public static synchronized Singleton getInstance() {